 - 1 woman out of 38 women will die from breast cancer.
 By the end of 2018, we expect 266,000 new cases, and sadly over 40,000 will die from the disease.
 And, yes, men do get breast cancer, although only about 1% of breast cancers occur in men.

 - Good news!
 There are over 3.1 MILLION Cancer survivors in the USA!
-Breast cancer death rates have been declining since the early 2000’s, although staying steady for those under age 50.
-The decreases are believed due to better treatments, earlier screening, increased awareness and drop in use of menopausal hormone therapy.
+Breast cancer death rates have been declining since the early 2000s, although staying steady for those under age 50.
+The decreases are believed due to better treatments, earlier screening, increased awareness and a drop in the use of menopausal hormone therapy.

 What’s New in Research, Screening and Treatment: